-- GI obstruction due to eating non-food items and foreign objects, such as carpet or plastic
+– Has GI obstruction as a consequence of eating carpet or plastic

-- Inflammation of the tissues inside the nose and a mucus or whitish yellow purulent nasal discharge
+– The indication of the tissue inflammation inside the nose and a mucus or nasal discharge of unusual color

-- Inflammation of the tissues around the eyes (conjunctivitis) and tearing, discharge, redness, and hair loss around the eyes
+– Problems with eyes: Conjunctivitis and tearing, discharge, redness, and hair loss in the eye area

 – Uterine or testicular infections